Twitter Updates

 I'm Hiv+, and have been for twenty two years.
 Still not on anti-retrovirals, and still very healthy.
 I have a feeling this is due to the amounts of Lectins I consume.
 Thanks for the article.
 Finally a sane voice.
 If ardent Paleo people were really that ardent, why don't they eat raw meat.? and what's with the salt and milk, and cooking oils.?
 I had one person tell me in one breath that nobody knows for sure what the Paleo diet was , they can only guess, and in the next breath tell me they know for sure that all grains were off the menu.
 Sheesh.
 It seems there are another new group of food nazis out there.
 And like you say, ill informed and vehemently opposed to anyone else being right.
 It must be an ego thing.

 DR. CLYDE'S RESPONSE: WHERE A PERSON WAS EDUCATED OR WHERE THEY TEACH OR DO RESEARCH IS IRRELEVANT.
-YOU AND THE AUTHORS OF PALEO SHOULD READ THE SCIENTIFIC LITERATURE INSTEAD OF BEING LAZY, INCOMPETENT, AND IMMORAL.
-YOU DON'T KNOW THE FACTS AND INSTEAD SPOUT CRAP THAT HURTS THE UNDERSTANDING OF THE PUBLIC ABOUT HUMAN HEALTH.
-GOOD JOB.
+YOU AND THE AUTHORS OF PALEO SHOULD READ THE SCIENTIFIC LITERATURE.
+KNOW THE FACTS INSTEAD OF STATING OPINION AS IF IT IS FACTS, WHICH HURTS THE UNDERSTANDING OF THE PUBLIC ABOUT HUMAN HEALTH.

 You're missing the big picture on the legumes.
 It is believed that Paleolithic man didn't eat legumes on a regular basis, probably because the lectins caused intestinal distress.
 So we didn't evolve while eating legumes and grains.
 It is now that we understand why that is, ie lectins.
 Regardless of lectins being present, the main argument for not eating legumes is that we did not eat them during 99% of human history, so our digestive system is ill equipped to handle those foods.
 There is also the issue of phytates, another anti-nutrient.